joakiti/ScheduleIT/README.md

 ## API

 The app communicates with a API on heroku, which then communicates with timeedit.
-Repo for that code is coming soon.

 ## TODO
 - Enable scheduling for masters